Asbestos safety in council homes

 When asbestos materials age or become damaged they can release fibres into the air.

 These can be breathed deep into the lungs where they may stay for a long time, causing possible damage.
-When enough of these fibers are breathed in, particularly over an extended period of time, there is a risk of lung diseases, including cancer.
+When enough of these fibres are breathed in, particularly over an extended period of time, there is a risk of lung diseases, including cancer.

 There are usually low levels of asbestos in most older buildings because of the way they used to be built, but the levels are very unlikely to cause any harm.